 "MST" means Mountain Standard Time.

-"Material Adverse Change" means (i) with respect to Company, Company’s Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors below BBB-; or (ii) with respect to Customer, Customer's Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors below BBB.
+"Material Adverse Change" means (i) with respect to Company, Company’s Guarantor shall have senior long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors below BBB-; or (ii) with respect to Customer, Customer's Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors below BBB.

 "MaxDQ" means the maximum quantity of Gas per Day (expressed in volumetric or energy units) that Seller is required to make available and, if nominated by Buyer, to deliver to Buyer pursuant to a Transaction.
 If applicable to a Transaction, the MaxDQ shall be set forth in a Confirmation Letter.